Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 ## Running the sample

  1. Start the Receiver project.
- 1. In the Receiver's console notice `Press enter to send a message.
-Press any key to exit` text when the app is ready.
+ 2. In the Receiver's console notice `Press enter to send a message.
+Press any key to exit` when the app is ready.
- 1. Hit enter key.
+ 3. Hit the enter key.
- 1. A message will be sent using ADO.NET and be received by the app.
+ 4. A message will be sent using ADO.NET and be received by the app.
- 1. Open SQL Server Management Studio and go to the `NsbSamplesSqlNativeIntegration` database.
+ 5. Open SQL Server Management Studio and go to the `NsbSamplesSqlNativeIntegration` database.
- 1. Open the Scripts.sql included in the sample.
+ 6. Open the Scripts.sql included in the sample.
- 1. Run the `SendFromTSQL` statement.
+ 7. Run the `SendFromTSQL` statement.
- 1. Notice how the app shows that a new message has been processed.
+ 8. Notice how the app shows that a new message has been processed.
- 1. Create the `Orders` table using the `CreateLegacyTable` statement.
+ 9. Create the `Orders` table using the `CreateLegacyTable` statement.
- 1. Create the insert trigger using the `CreateTrigger` statement.
+ 10. Create the insert trigger using the `CreateTrigger` statement.
- 1. Right click the table just created and do `Edit top X rows`.
+ 11. Right-click the table just created and `Edit top X rows`.
- 1. Notice that a message is received by the app for each "order" created.
+ 12. Notice that a message is received by the app for each "order" created.

 ## Code walk-through

-The first thing when doing native integration with the SQL Server transport is figure out where to insert the "message".
+The first thing when doing native integration with the SQL Server transport is to figure out where to insert the "message".
 The database and server names can easily be found by looking at the connection string and the table name is, by default, the same as the endpoint's name.
 The endpoint configuration is as follows:

 snippet: EndpointConfiguration

 The table would be `Samples.SqlServer.NativeIntegration` in the database `NsbSamplesSqlNativeIntegration` on server `.\sqlexpress` (localhost).

 ### Serialization